When you hear, “Instagram”, does your head spin a little?

 From any of these views, you’ll notice and can tap on the white gear icon located mid-way down the screen, on the right side.
 Tapping on this icon, reveals the option to create your own channel.

-Instagram will move you through a few screens where they tell you the IGTV videos need to be vertical, and tout the fact that IGTV videos can be longer than 60 seconds, which is the current maximum video length to publish videos to your regular feed and Instagram profile.
+Instagram initially limited IGTV videos to the vertical format, but changed to allow horizontal/landscape videos in late May 2019.
+IGTV videos can be longer than 60 seconds, which is the current maximum video length to publish videos to your regular feed and Instagram profile.
 Once complete, you’ll see your Instagram profile photo in the spot where the gear icon was.

 Instagram automatically pulls in your Instagram bio as your channel description.
 You’ll also see the message that you currently have no videos uploaded to your IGTV channel.
 Tap on the white plus sign on the right side to upload a pre-recorded video to your IGTV channel.
 Be prepared for other IGTV videos to play in the background as your work.